cogentcore/core/docs/content/widgets/dialogs.md

 })
 ```

-You can use the [[gi.ErrorDialog]] helper function to make a dialog with an error:
+You can make a dialog with an error:

 ```Go
 bt := gi.NewButton(parent).SetText("Error")